Encino

 Ralphs - The everyday grocery for much of Encino.

-Ventura Boulevard through Encino has a mix of strip mall retail, banks, dry cleaners, and the usual suburban services.
+Ventura Boulevard through Encino has a mix of strip mall retail, banks, dry cleaners, and the usual suburban necessities.
 It's not charming, but it's convenient.

 What Things Actually Cost Right Now